3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d01/instructor_notes/intro_to_the_internet.md

 Does anyone know what standard library refers to?
 You have interacted with standard library content and non-standard library content already.

-Today, we are just going to stick with the standard library, but the rest of this unit we will be installing many different packages to build our front end and back end in Node.
+This morning, we are just going to stick with the standard library, but during the rest of this unit we will be installing many different packages to build our front end and back end in Node.

 <br />